Diabetes is not a life sentence.

 Let’s look at the first scenario.

-Continue taking all the diabetic medications and eat as the doctor advises – lower your calories by eating a low fat, moderate carbohydrates diet and lose weight, do some exercise, don’t add sugar to your tea/coffee, eat limited amounts of chocolates/sweets.
+Continue taking all the diabetic medications and eat as the doctor advises – lower your calories by eating low fat, moderate carbohydrates diet and lose weight, do some exercise, don’t add sugar to your tea/coffee, eat limited amounts of chocolates/sweets.

 Then what happens?
 Your diabetes progresses as the doctor predicted- after all its a progressive disease.
 The patients become passive recipients of ongoing medical care, after all, they “have” a disease called diabetes.